Class HTMLImageElement

 FetchPriority

 The fetchPriority property of the HTMLImageElement interface represents a hint to the browser indicating how it should prioritize fetching a particular image relative to other images.
+It reflects the <img> element's fetchpriority content attribute.

 [Value("fetchPriority")]